ponticelli/blog-posts/01-async/post.md

 at a later time.
 In this case, the term "later" may or may not imply a specific time delay, but always implies that code will be deferred until the current synchronous function execution has completed.

+## Non-Blocking Operations

+Because JavaScript is single-threaded, it's critical that time-intensive operations are all non-blocking, and asynchronous, so that these operations do not block the main application event loop.
+When something blocks in the event loop, no other application logic can run, and the applciation tends to grind to a complete halt.
+Long running operations should all be invoked asynchronously, and use some type of async completion callback when the operation has finished (or failed).
+Its also common to use progress callbacks for long running operations where incremental progress can be reported (e.g. percentage notifications for a large file copy operation).
+All of these types of callbacks are simply added to the event queue, and executed in a future turn of the event loop, so its critical that nothing blocks the event loop at any time.

 ## Synchronous vs. Asynchronous Callback APIs